 We have worked with groups of 6 to 10, over a journey of 12 sessions, alternating between individual and team sessions.
 Typically team sessions last 3 to 4 hours.
 Organizations set teams with either project goals or functional goals.
 Teams can be functional or cross functional.

 In all organizational coaching, whether at the individual or team level, Coacharya ensures the involvement of stakeholders in the organization with the individual through feedback and feed forward sessions.
 We use psychometric tests, to help both the coach and client identify areas of focus.

-During one-to-one coaching assignment, Coacharya worked with a senior executive at the Chief Operating Officer ("COO") -level being considered for promotion to Chief Executive Officer ("CEO").
+During a one-to-one executive coaching assignment, Coacharya worked with a senior executive at the Chief Operating Officer ("COO") -level being considered for promotion to Chief Executive Officer ("CEO").
 Board members found the operating skills of the COO excellent, but wanted him to improve his people management skills.
 While the company's HR professionals diagnosed the problem as aggressive behavior, the coaching process revealed the underlying issues to be based on insecurity, and a need to prove himself.
 With support from stakeholders in the company, the COO demonstrably improved in his people management skills.

 A business manager of a sizable profit center developed problems with her new team.
 Team members accused her of emotional outbursts, while the manager looked at the team as unwilling to cooperate.
-Coacharya blended 3 sessions with the manager along with her team, and six sessions individually.
+Coacharya blended three sessions with the manager along with her team, and six sessions individually.
 The manager now operates successfully with a team dedicated to co-created goals.

 Coacharya conducts group-coaching sessions, both organizationally and for groups from diverse work backgrounds:

 - Mind-body-spirit wellness

 Varying from 2 days to 1 week, these coaching programs emphasize the practical experiential aspect of applying mindlessness and awareness to the day-to-day rigors of work and play.